 I spent my grad school years working at the University of Rochester, braving the lake effect snow, and discovering a love of summer I never knew I had growing up.
 In Rochester I was active in the Couchsurfing community as well as the Notre Dame Club of Rochester, serving as secretary of the latter.
 I also began running competitively, and I've enjoyed competitive races and triathalons in Tennessee, New York, France, and Illinois.

 Photo by Catherine Noiriel

 Living in Toulouse, France was a wonderful experience, and during my time there I was able to pick up a conversational comfort with French and enjoy practicing it whenever I can.
 I also interned for seven months for a member of the US House of Representatives in 2006 rather than studying abroad.
 I had a great time exploring the ins and outs of life in Congress and in the US Capitol, making friends with whom I still keep in contact.
-However, I worked for the Office of International Studies at Notre Dame and after a long wait I was very happy to make up for lost time and explore Europe and the Middle East, making many friends along the way.
+However, I worked for the Office of International Studies at Notre Dame and after a long wait I was very happy to make up for lost time and explore Europe and the Middle East with my time living overseas.
 I already miss tartare de boeuf, baguettes and Roquefort in Toulouse and the great barbecue, biscuits, hot chicken and local craft beer in Nashville, and I have been enjoying exploring Nashville during my time at Vanderbilt as well as the hot chicken and excellent local craft beer.